-↑ WARNING
+⚠ WARNING

 This product contains a lithium-ion battery.
-To prevent personal injury or device damage, store the device out of direct sunlight.
+To prevent the possibility of personal injury or product damage caused by battery exposure to extreme heat, store the device out of direct sunlight.

-The device operates on the included lithium-ion battery pack or an optional Alkaline battery pack, which uses four AA batteries (page 34).
+The device operates on the included lithium-ion battery pack or an optional Alkaline Battery Pack, which uses four AA batteries.

-For tips on maximizing battery life and other battery information, see page 33.
+For tips on maximizing battery life and other battery information, see page 36.